David Mellor (designer): Retailing

 The first David Mellor shop opened at 4 Sloane Square, London, in 1969.
 It was followed by shops in James Street, Covent Garden; King Street, Manchester; and 22 Shad Thames, Butlers Wharf, London (since closed).
 A shop and a design museum was opened in Hathersage, alongside the Round Building factory in 2006.

 Public work and honours

 Mellor was the youngest Royal Designer for Industry, elected in 1962 at the age of 32.
 In the early 1980s he chaired the wide-ranging Design Council Committee of Inquiry into standards of design in Consumer Goods in Britain.
 He became Chairman of the Crafts Council in 1983 and a trustee of the Victoria & Albert Museum.
 He was awarded honorary doctorates from the University of Sheffield, De Montfort University, Sheffield Hallam University, Loughborough University and the Royal College of Art.
-In 1981 he was appointed OBE and CBE in 2001.
+In the 1981 Birthday Honours he was appointed an Office of the Order of the British Empire (OBE), and was promoted to Commander of the Order (CBE) in 2001.

 A large-scale retrospective exhibition "David Mellor Master Metalworker" was held at the Design Museum, London, in 1996.
 There is a David Mellor Design Museum in a building alongside the cutlery factory at Hathersage..